jian0084/mad9022-w19/docs/assignments/projects.md

 - Remember to adjust the saved date so the reminder appears a week before the actual date.
 - Save the entered dates in localStorage.
 - Sort the list by month and day.
+- When the user taps on the notification, it should open your app.

 ## Project 4